Deta-Cold/delta-firmware/docs/core/emulator/index.md

 ### Storage and Profiles

-Internal Trezor's storage is emulated and stored in the `/var/tmp/trezor.flash` file by default.
+Internal detahard's storage is emulated and stored in the `/var/tmp/detahard.flash` file by default.
 Deleting this file is similar to calling _wipe device_.
-You can also find `/var/tmp/trezor.sdcard` for SD card.
+You can also find `/var/tmp/detahard.sdcard` for SD card.

 You can specify a different location for the storage and log files via the `-p` / `--profile` option: